 Kari Brown is the Coordinator of Business Outreach for the Bunting College of Business and Technology at Georgia College & State University, the designated public liberal arts institution of the University of Georgia System.
 Prior to joining Georgia College in 2013, Mrs. Brown served the state of Georgia as a communications and public affairs specialist for the Department of Behavioral Health & Developmental Disabilities.
 She continues to serve her local community through work with the local Convention & Visitors Bureau and Georgia's Old Capital Heritage Center.

 Ms. Pickett worked as the Associate Director of the Pharmacy Department at the Medical College of Georgia (now Georgia Regents University Hospital) from 1967 until 1998.

-Ms. Pickett is also the daughter of J. Whitney Bunting for whom the College of Business is named after.
+Ms. Pickett is also the daughter of J. Whitney Bunting for whom the Bunting College of Business and Technology is named after.
 Ms. Pickett often travels with and is accompanied by Erich Thorpe (in photo) with her to board meetings.

 The two were recently wed after many years of courtship.

 Dr. Jones is a retired professor and former dean of the Bunting College of Business and Technology at Georgia College (1976 to 2003).

 In Milledgeville, Dr. Jones has been very active in the community and served as the first female chairwoman of The Development Authority of Milledgeville and Baldwin County.
 Prior to this, she was an Assistant Professor of Economics at the University of Arkansas at Little Rock.